Recipes

 • 500 g minced beef

-• 4 slices of sliced bread soaked in half a glass of milk
+• 4 slices of sandwich bread, crumbled and soaked in half a glass of milk

 • 1 egg